WFYI (TV): Prologue

-Channel 20 was allocated for non-commercial educational use in Indianapolis by the Federal Communications Commission in 1952, but activity around the channel did not begin for nearly a decade after.
-A booster group, the Indianapolis Committee for Educational Television, was formed in 1960, with the idea of bringing in educational programming from Indiana University for broadcast or possibly supporting a station that would be built by Butler University or Indiana Central College, now the University of Indianapolis.
-Butler applied for channel 20 in September 1962, though no station materialized.
+Channel 20 was allocated for non-commercial educational use in Indianapolis by the Federal Communications Commission in 1952; however, in 1958, I. Lynd Esch, the president of Indiana Central College, now the University of Indianapolis, asked the FCC to allocate channel 13, then in a disputed application process, for educational use.
+Esch believed channel 20 would never be used because it was in the ultra high frequency (UHF) band and not all homes could receive it.
+A booster group, the Indianapolis Committee for Educational Television, was formed in 1960, with the idea of bringing in educational programming from Indiana University for broadcast or possibly supporting a station to be built by Butler University or Indiana Central College.
+Butler applied for channel 20 in September 1962, though it admitted at the time that its plans were incomplete.

-At the end of 1965, the Metropolitan Indianapolis Television Association, a new group headed by the president of Indiana Central College, applied for channel 20.
-At the same time, WTTV in Bloomington sought permission to move its transmitter to a site in Indianapolis, which it would share with the new educational station alongside other donations by WTTV founder and owner Sarkes Tarzian; studios would be at Indiana Central.
-The idea of sharing the tower with WTTV and a second proposed commercial independent for Indianapolis was part of a leverage strategy to try and convince the FCC to let WTTV move its facility from Bloomington, where it had been at a disadvantage to the Indianapolis network affiliates.
+At the end of 1965, the Metropolitan Indianapolis Television Association, a new group headed by Esch, applied for channel 20.
+At the same time, WTTV in Bloomington sought permission to move its transmitter to a site in Indianapolis, which it would share with the new educational station alongside other donations by WTTV founder and owner Sarkes Tarzian; studios would be on the Indiana Central campus.
+The idea of sharing the tower with WTTV and a second proposed commercial independent station for Indianapolis was part of a leverage strategy to try and convince the FCC to let WTTV move its facility from Bloomington, where it had been at a disadvantage to the Indianapolis network affiliates.